 It’s going to be OK.

-Right on the heels of the Obamacare ruling, the Supreme Court dropped what is surely to be remembered at the 16690205053_095a4fc437_obiggest human rights ruling since…. well, maybe ever.
+Right on the heels of the Obamacare ruling, the Supreme Court dropped what is surely to be remembered at the biggest human rights ruling since…. well, maybe ever.
 On June 26, 2015, the ruling on Obergefell v.
 Hodges essentially means that same-sex marriage is Constitutional, legal, and the law of the land.

 And the country lost it’s mind.